 • Ductwork quality and age.

-• If your home has more sun or shade.
+• If your house has more sun or shade.

 • Insulation quality and concentration.

-• How many people are in your household.
+• How many people are in your family.

 Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
-This rating measures how efficiently it consumes electricity to create cooling.
+This rating measures how well it consumes electricity to create cooling.
 The higher the number, the more efficient the air conditioner is.

-• Old air conditioners are rated around 8-9 SEER.
+• Older air conditioners are classified around 8-9 SEER.

-• Modern air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy regulations.
+• Updated air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy mandates.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

-Start Your Air Conditioning Installation with Integrity AC & Heating LLC Now
+Request a Free Quote for Your Air Conditioning Installation with Integrity AC & Heating LLC Now